Dachshunds in Art

 10. Carl Reichert

-Although he started out as a landscape painter, Carl Reichert gained great acclaim creating genre paintings, town scenes, and animal portraits.
-In around 1870, he started to follow in his father's Heinrich Reichert's footsteps and he turned to animal portraitures.
+Although he started out as a landscape painter, Carl Reichert gained great acclaim by creating genre paintings, town scenes, and animal portraits.
+In around 1870, he started to follow in his father’s Heinrich Reichert’s footsteps and he turned to animal portraitures.
 He became particularly well known for his paintings of dogs and cats.
-His works portray an undeniable affinity for dogs and he created many paintings featuring dachshunds!
+His works portray an undeniable affinity for dogs and he created many dachshunds in art!
 In this adorable painting are three dachshund puppies curiously inspecting a frog.
-A fourth puppy that sits close by and watches from a distance.
+A fourth puppy sits close by and watches from a distance.

 We love art history and writing about it.
 Your support helps us to sustain DailyArt Magazine and keep it running.